 Crucial X8: Beautiful, rugged, compact design

 Out of the box, the Crucial X8 resembles a bar of dark chocolate.
-It’s slightly longer than the WD My Passport SSD, but still very compact.
+It’s slightly longer than the WD My Passport SSD but still very compact.

 The drive has a unibody made of anodized aluminum that looks great and feels solid in hand.
-Both of its ends are covered in a layer of softer material to absorb shock in case of drops.
+Both ends are covered in a layer of softer material to absorb shock in case of drops.
 As a result, per Micron, the drive can fall from some 7.5 feet (2m) on a carpeted floor without hurting the data it stores.

-You should handle any storage device with care, but for the shake of testing, I did throw the X8 around a few times and even left it with my two toddlers to play for several hours.
+You should handle any storage device with care, but for the sake of testing, I did throw the X8 around a few times and even left it with my two toddlers to play for several hours.
 It survived without a scratch.
 The last time I accidentally left my phone with them, the result was quite different.

 So yes, the X8 is rugged.
 Another thing I like about it is the fact that it doesn’t attract dirt or fingerprints, the way the WD My Passport does.
 This new portable SSD looks good right out of the box and remains that way.